ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 I have experience in data analysis, software architecture, development methodologies, security, DevOps, Cloud and artificial intelligence.
 Currently, I lead an information security team and serve as a mentor in the Champions Program.

 I firmly believe that knowledge that is not shared, does not exist.
-Sharing knowledge, building collectively and create opportunities through learning and democratization of technology are key factors to transform society.
+Sharing knowledge, building collectively and creating opportunities through learning and democratization of technology are key factors to transform society.
 I hope to contribute my experience and socio-technical knowledge from an ethical and innovative perspective, as well as to expand and learn about other ways of thinking and approaches to problem solving.

 ## Luis D. Verde Arregoitia